seek-oss/skuba/packages/skuba-dive/README.md

 // Uint8Array | undefined
 ```

-Each function will throw if the secret cannot be fetched or is messing a value when `opts.default` is not provided.
+Each function will throw if the secret cannot be fetched or is missing a value when `opts.default` is not provided.

 ### Register